 Shake off the excess water (or put a pencil through the center hole and spin it — warning, you may get wet!) and then blot dry whatever is left gently with a soft paper towel.

 - A note about the rinse stage: Many people will say that tap water is bad for record surfaces because of the chemicals added in municipal systems or the minerals present in well water and/or water softeners.
 If you have concerns about these, use distilled water for your rinse stage (a squeeze bottle might be handy for this).
 My take is that if you spin and blot the rinse water thoroughly, the chemicals and/or minerals don’t get a chance to build up on the record surface.
+Distilled water is definitely safer, but you have to go buy the stuff and you can go through a lot of it doing rinses.
 The records I cleaned under tap water sound fine to me.
-But I do use distilled water for the rinse stage with my machine.
+But these days I use distilled water for the rinse stage with my machine.

 Let air dry in a clean dish rack.
 Wait at least 10 mins before playing.